 Here are the best times to see Mantas in various destinations.

 Raja Ampat, Indonesia – Can be spotted all year round, but best time is October to June.

-Sangalaki Island, Indonesia – Can be spotted all year round, but best time is in May and October.
+Sangalaki Island, Indonesia – Can be spotted all year round, more frequently between November and January.